-Alaska offers three auction programs: big game, Delta bison, and Etolin elk.
+Alaska offers two different types of Governor's permit programs: big game permits and partnership permits.
 The rules governing which organizations are eligible to participate, the species and number of permits that are available, and disbursement of the proceeds differ for each program and are described below.

 Under AS 16.05.343(c), any nonprofit organization dedicated to fish and game law enforcement, management of hunted game species, or use of game populations for hunting may apply to auction a big game permit.
-Up to two permits per species per year may be auctioned under this program.
-Big game species include Dall sheep, bison, musk ox, brown or grizzly bear, moose, caribou, and wolf.
-An amount equal to administrative costs plus up to 10% of the net proceeds may be retained by the organization; the remainder is used to fund state wildlife management programs.
+Big game species include Dall sheep, bison, musk ox, brown or grizzly bear, moose, caribou, wolf, mountain goat, elk, and black bear.
+Up to three permits for Dall sheep, two permits for bison, and four permits for the remaining big game species listed may be auctioned per year under this program.
+An amount equal to administrative costs plus up to 30% of the net proceeds may be retained by the organization; the remainder is used to fund state wildlife management programs.
 A complimentary hunting license and big game tag will be provided to winners of these permits.